-Once the entire screen length (end handles, truss frame sections and engine) has been assembled final alignment of the blades can begin.
+Once the entire screed length (end handles, truss frame sections and engine) has been assembled, final alignment of the blades can begin.
 Use the following procedure for blade alignment.

-- 1. Place screed ends on a flat wooden support.
-Reference Figure 20. - At approximately 1-inch (2.54 cm.) out from the leading edge from the screed blade, drive a nail into the wooden support.
-Nail should be on outside of support. - Attach a piece of string to the nail by tying a knot around the nail. - Strech the string line as tight as possible and connect it to the nail at the other end of screed by tying a knot around the nail. - 5.
-Make sure that the nail is contacting each support at the point of blade contact. - Use a short, flat piece of metal or wood as a gauge to compare the string to the bottom surface of the screed blade and bullfloat blades at the splice point.

-The string should just make contact with the metal/wood gauge if the blades have been aligned properly.
-If the string does not make contact with the gauge, realignment is required.

-- 7. The blades should be of equal height at each splice point.
+- 1. Place the screed ends on a flat wooden support.
+Reference Figure 19. - 2.
+At approximately 1 inch (2.54 cm) out from the leading edge of the screed blade, drive a nail into the wooden support.
+The nail should be on the outside of the support. - 3.
+Attach a piece of string to the nail by tying a knot around the nail. - 4.
+Stretch the string line as tight as possible and connect it to the nail at the other end of the screed by tying a knot around the nail. - 5.
+Make sure that the nail is contacting each support at the point of blade contact. - Use a short, flat piece of metal or wood as a gauge to compare the string to the bottom surface of the screed blade and bullfloat blades at the splice point. - The string should just make contact with the metal/wood gauge if the blades have been aligned properly.
+If the string does not make contact with the gauge, realignment is required. - 7.
+The blades should be of equal height at each splice point.
 If the height of the blades are not even, turn the turnbuckle in a direction that achieves equal height for both blades at the splice point. - 8.
-Once all the blades have been aligned correctly, tighten jam nuts on top pipe to prevent turnbuckle from rotating during operation. - The screed is now ready for operation.
-Lift screed onto form.
+Once all the blades have been aligned correctly, tighten the jam nuts on the top pipe to prevent the turnbuckle from rotating during operation. - 9.
+The screed is now ready for operation.
+Lift the screed onto the form.

-Figure 20.
+Figure 19.
 Blade Alignment

-DO NOT attempt to operate this vibratory screed until the Safety Information.
-General Information, and Inspection sections of this manual have been read and thoroughly understood.
+DO NOT attempt to operate this vibratory screed until the Safety Information, General Information, and Inspection sections of this manual have been read and thoroughly understood.